Childhood & Early Life

 It was due to legal complications that Robinson changed her name to Patti LaBelle and the group name to ‘Patti La Belle and Her Blue Belles’ in 1963.
 The following year, the group terminated its contract with Newtown and instead signed up with Cameo-Parkway Records.

 The group recorded their first song for Cameo-Parkway Records, ‘Down the Aisle’ which went on to become a huge hit.
-The song starred in the top 40 list.
+The song starred in the Top 40 list.
 It was followed up by two more hit tracks, ‘You'll Never Walk Alone’ and ‘Danny Boy’.

 In 1965, they left Cameo-Parkway Records to sign a deal with Atlantic Records for a year.
 It was while working under Atlantic Records that the group came up with their debut studio album, ‘Somewhere Over the Rainbow’ in 1966.
 The album was a modest hit.

 In 1966, the group came up with their second studio album, ‘Dreamer’.
-This album too did not peak and remained an average selling album.
+This album too did not peak and remained an average-selling album.
 Moreover, Cindy Birdsong left the group, leaving the vacated seat to be filled up by Florence Ballard.

 In 1970, with Atlantic Records terminating its contract and manager Bernard Montague ending his services, the group found itself a new manager in Vicki Wickham who asked them to perform in London.
-However, Wickham’s advices did not go well with her and led to musical disagreements.
+However, Wickham’s advice did not go well with her and led to musical disagreements.

 In 1970, returning to the U. S., the group changed its name to Labelle and signed a record deal with Track Records.
 The following year, they released their debut album, Labelle.

-Despite Labelle being distinct from its predecessor album and venturing forth into the genre of soul music with hard rock elements, it failed to make a mark and so did its follow up album Moon Shadow.
+Despite Labelle being distinct from its predecessor album and venturing forth into the genre of soul music with hard rock elements, it failed to make a mark and so did its follow-up album Moon Shadow.

 In 1973, they signed a deal with RCA Records and came up with the album, ‘Pressure Cookin’.
-The same however failed become a success.
+The same however failed to become a success.

 In 1974, they signed a deal with Epic Records.
-The Same year, they came up with their most acclaimed album, ‘Nightbirds’.
-The album became a major hit as did its’ single, ‘Lady Marmalade’ which peaked at the number 1 on the Billboard Hot 100.
-Furthermore, they went on to become the first pop group to perform at Metropolitan Opera House.
+The same year, they came up with their most acclaimed album, ‘Nightbirds’.
+The album became a major hit as did its single, ‘Lady Marmalade’ which peaked at number 1 on the Billboard Hot 100.
+Furthermore, they went on to become the first pop group to perform at the Metropolitan Opera House.

 In 1977, she ventured on her own and came up with a self-titled album, ‘LaBelle’ on Epic Records.
-The record gained critical acclaim with successful singles, ‘Joy To Have Your Love’, ‘Dan Swit Me’ and ‘You Are My Friend’.
+The record gained critical acclaim with successful singles, ‘Joy To Have Your Love’, ‘Dan Swit Me’, and ‘You Are My Friend’.

 Moving over from music, she performed in a Broadway revival and recorded the ballad, ‘The Best Is Yet To Come’.
 The ballad brought her much fame and success.
 Following this, in 1983, she worked in the play, ‘Working’.

 In 1983, she released a love track, ‘If Only God Knew’ which was followed by the album the following year ‘I’m In Love Again’.
-The album went on to become her first successful album at the Billboard Hot 100, peaking at number 46.
-The album went on to achieve gold status in US.
+The album went on to become her first successful album on the Billboard Hot 100, peaking at number 46.
+The album went on to achieve gold status in the US.

 She made her debut in acting in 1984 with the film, ‘A Soldier’s Story’.
 She followed this up by releasing singles ‘New Attitude’ and ‘Stir It Up’.
 Later the next year, she signed a contract with MCA and came up with the album, ‘Patti’.